 Pricing: Professional plan for $7.50 per month and Unlimited plan for $15 per month

-TeamWave is a web-based software solution for CRM, project management and HR management.
+TeamWave is a web-based software solution and one of the best Basecamp alternatives for CRM, project management and HR management.
 This Basecamp alternative provides a comprehensive set of tools that help you, your team, and your business move forward.
 From collaboration, sales, marketing, as well as time tracking, TeamWave help businesses handle every known business process there is

 Pricing: Starting price $3.00 per month per user.